atlasphp/Atlas.Orm/docs/reading.md

 );
 ```

+!!! note
-**Note:** when fetching a `manyToMany` relationship, you mush explicitly specify
+    When fetching a `manyToMany` relationship, you must explicitly specify
     both the association (join) table AND the `manyToMany` table.
 Additionally, you
     must specify these relationships in the correct order.

 ```php
 <?php